Canadadry/pml/readme.md

  - `color` : color of the rectangle must be an rgb hexavalue ex : `#ffaabb`
  - `text` : text to write

+## Next step

+There is still important missing feature to concidere this stable

+ - `Font` to allow using external font (UTF8,RTL,...)
+ - `Image` to allow rendering png,jpeg,svg, ...
+ - `Paragraphe` to allow styling only a part of the text
+ - `Path`to draw custom form
+ - more options per Item, like relative position
+ - ...